Site Specific (and not so specific) ART

 Gallery Without Walls City of Lake Oswego’s Rotating Collection - Lower Millenium Park

 I love paradoxes and possibilities - embracing the juxtaposition of contrasting elements.
-Like the patterns of an oriental carpet, I juggle the geometric and biomorphic in my custom art sculptures.
-The fractal rhythms in nature and manmade structures, including those created by Gil Reynolds, march across the landscape and find their way i
+Like the patterns of an oriental carpet I juggle the geometric and biomorphic.
+The fractal rhythms in nature and manmade marching across the landscape all find their way into my work.

 I usually start with a small-scale version on my ideas called a maquette.
 The ideas flow and expand as I play with different design concepts.
 It is important to me the sculpture has all "A" sides, that is, that every viewing angle has a pleasing design.